 Filing a Complaint

-Once both sides have a handle on the strength of the case, they often (but not always) engage in negotiation.
+Once both parties have a handle on the strength of the case, they often (but not always) engage in negotiation.
 One side will offer a sum they believe reflects the amount necessary to make the injured party whole.
 This offer may be accepted or rejected.
 However, most often, the offer is countered with a different offer.
 This can lead to negotiations that take days or weeks.
-Negotiation is a part of the process that can happen simultaneous with the other steps along the way.
+Negotiation is a part of the process that can happen simultaneously with the other steps along the way.

 In certain cases, the parties may engage in mediation.
 In mediation, a neutral third party meets with both sides, listening to their concerns, wants, and needs.
-The goal of mediation is also to resolve the case.
+The goal of mediation is to resolve the case.
 Many people feel having an objective third party involved makes it more likely the case will be resolved.

-A pretrial conference is designed for the attorneys to argue motions, mark exhibits, and generally prepare for trial.
+A pre-trial conference is designed for the attorneys to argue motions, mark exhibits, and generally prepare for trial.
 It is not uncommon for judges to encourage resolution at this stage.

 If a case is not resolved, a trial commences.
 This part is mostly (but not completely) like what you see on television or in the movies, where witnesses take the stand, attorneys introduce evidence, and the attorneys also make final arguments.
 The jury then decides how the case will resolve, by returning a verdict.